23/resumable.js/README.md

   * This will always be followed by a corresponding `fileError` event.
 * `chunkRetry (chunk, message, fileCategory)` The upload of the provided `ResumableChunk` of a `ResumableFile` of the provided file category is being retried. `message` is the last received response body from the server before the retry was started.
   * This will always be followed by a corresponding `fileRetry` event.

-### ResumableFile
-#### Properties

-* `.file` The correlating HTML5 `File` object.
-* `.fileName` The name of the file.
-* `.relativePath` The relative path to the file (defaults to file name if relative path doesn't exist)
-* `.size` Size in bytes of the file.
-* `.fileCategory` The file category this file belongs to.
-* `.uniqueIdentifier` A unique identifier assigned to this file object.
-This value is included in uploads to the server for reference, but can also be used in CSS classes etc when building your upload UI.
-* `.chunks` An array of `ResumableChunk` items.
-You shouldn't need to dig into these.
-* `.isUploading` *[readonly]* A boolean indicating whether file chunks is uploading.
-* `.isComplete` *[readonly]* A boolean indicating whether the file has completed uploading and received a server response.

-#### Methods

-* `.progress()` Returns a float between 0 and 1 indicating the current upload progress of the file.
-* `.abort()` Abort uploading the file.
-* `.cancel()` Abort uploading the file and delete it from the list of files to upload.
-* `.retry()` Retry uploading the file.
-This will also remove and recreate all chunks of this file.

-### ResumableChunk
-You should generally not need to mess around with the single chunks of a file.
-Usually working with the main `Resumable` object and sometimes with the `ResumableFile`s is enough.
-So use the following properties and functions with care!

-#### Properties
-* `.formattedQuery` *[readonly]* The query parameters for this chunk as an object, combined with custom parameters if provided.
-* `.status` *[readonly]* The status for this Chunk based on different parameters of the underlying [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).

-#### Methods

-* `.getTarget(requestType)` Get the target url for the specified request type and the configured parameters of this chunk. `requestType` can either be `"test"` or `"upload"`.
-* `send()` Upload this chunk.
-If `testChunks` is `true`, this will first send a test GET request to the server.
-In this case, if the chunk was already uploaded previously, it won't be uploaded again.
-* `abort()` Abort the currently running upload of this chunk.
-If no upload is running, this function does nothing.
-* `message()` Get the last server response of the underlying [XMLHttpRequest](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest).
-If no XMLHttpRequest is present (no upload is running and no test request was sent), this returns an empty string.
-* `progress(relative)` Return the upload progress for the current chunk as a number between 0 and 1.
-If `relative` is `true`, the progress will be calculated based on the size of the entire file (e.g. if the file is 10mb with two chunks of 5mb each, this function returns `0.5` for the first chunk if the chunk is uploaded and `relative` is `true`.
-If `relative` is `false` it returns `1.0` in this case.).
-* `markComplete()` Mark this chunk as completed (as already uploaded).
-You should usually not have to call this manually as resumable is handling that already.

 ## Alternatives